 \subsection{Emission from the planetary photosphere}

 To assess the possible signal from the planetary photosphere, we use resolved spectra because the resolution of METIS ($R\sim10^5$) is sufficiently high to sample at better than the Nyquist rate typical atmospheric features of objects down to a \Teff of several hundred kelvin.
 Two approaches can be used to estimate the absolute flux from the photosphere, here specifically of \PDSb.
-One is to consider the literature best fits to the global SED (yielding a radius and \Teff, amongst others) and to use their predictions as-is.
-The other is to consider a somewhat wider range of models (in terms of \Teff but also surface gravity, chemistry, etc.) but to scale them so that the synthetic photometry over the NB4.05 band match the observed photometry \citep{stolker2020_I}.
+One is to consider the literature best fits to the global spectral energy distribution (SED), yielding a radius and \Teff, amongst others, and to use their predictions as-is.
+The other is to consider a somewhat wider range of models (in terms of \Teff but also surface gravity, chemistry, etc.) but to scale them so that the synthetic photometry over the NB4.05 filter \footnote{The correct width is $\Delta\lambda=0.061640$~\mum and not 0.02~\mum as reported in several works; see Footnote~28 of \citet{maea21}. } match the observed photometry \citep{Stolker+20b}.
 We prefer this more robust approach because even the global ($\lambda\approx1$--5~\mum) fits do not reproduce the data completely satisfactorily, which raises doubts about their reliability over very small spectral ranges.

-We searched in publicly-available data and found only the CIFIST models \citep{allard13} from the Spanish Virtual Observatory (SVO)\footnote{See \url{http://svo2.cab.inta-csic.es/svo/theory/newov2}.} to be fully resolved at $L$ and $M$, where they have $R\approx(3$--$5)\times10^5$.
-These models are cloud-free but in general, clouds mute rather the large-scale ($R\sim10$) and not the small-scale spectral features (e.g., Figure~11 of \citealt{morley24}).
+We searched in publicly-available data and found only\footnote{Fortunately, in the last stages of reviewing of this paper, the situation has nearly changed thanks to the release of the cloudy and clear ExoREM ``k26'' grid \citep{radcliffe26} at $R=500$ and $R=10^4$ resolution, with the paper on $R=\textrm{200,000}$ in preparation.} the CIFIST models \citep{allard12philtrans,allard13} from the Spanish Virtual Observatory (SVO)\footnote{See \url{http://svo2.cab.inta-csic.es/svo/theory/newov2}.} to be fully resolved at $L$ and $M$, where they have $R\approx(3$--$5)\times10^5$.
+These models are cloud-free but in general, clouds mute rather the large-scale ($R\sim10$) and not the small-scale spectral features (e.g., Figure~3 of \citealt{radcliffe26}).
 Thus the non-inclusion of clouds in the models might not affect too much our predictions.
-Only the solar-metallicity grid is available but this is also appropriate given the $K$-band analysis of \citet{hsu24b}.
+Only the solar-metallicity grid is available but this is also appropriate given the $K$-band analysis of \citet{hsu24c}.
 Nevertheless, one should keep in mind that over a very small spectral window, the true spectrum could happen to be more similar to a model with a different metallicity or C/O ratio, for example.